 Watch a few more YouTube videos.
 Read the docs again.
 Get most of the way there and then quietly stop, because the last 20% is where everyone gets stuck without a thinking process to lean on.

-Show up Monday at 11am ET.
-Leave at noon with a working Claude Code agent handling the recurring job you brought in.
+Spend $27, watch the full 60-minute build, and finish with a working Claude Code agent handling the recurring job you brought in.

 I'd take that trade.